 Want to impress your friends?
 Complete the Camel Trail and you'll be able to tell them you cycled 12 miles of the Cornish coast from Padstow to Bodmin.
 No need to tell them it's a trail famous for being incredibly flat and easy, of course.
 And definitely don’t tell them if you hire an electric bike from Padstow Cycle Hire.
 What you can tell them is that there are spectacular views of the estuary, surrounding moorlands and woodland.
 Eagle-eyed cyclists might even spy otters, kingfishers, egrets and marsh orchids.

 Yes, it is just called Rock.
-If you're looking for a change of scene, just hop on a small ferry from coastal fishing village Padstow and head over to... coastal fishing village Rock.
+If you're looking for a change of scene, just get on a small ferry from coastal fishing village Padstow and head over to... coastal fishing village Rock.
 Unsurprisingly, that isn’t where the similarities end, but a pootle around Rock is a nice way to spend the afternoon.
-Sir John Betjeman’s Walk is a gentle stroll along the Camel estuary, and takes in the late Poet Laureate's grave and the holy well used by Welsh hermit Enodoc to baptise his converts.
+Sir John Betjeman’s Walk is a gentle stroll along the Camel estuary, and takes in the late Poet Laureate's grave, as well as the holy well used by Welsh hermit Enodoc to baptise his converts.
 If that doesn’t scream holiday, we don’t know what does.

 Big, fancy and

 dusty old, we just love looking around English stately homes, don’t we?
 Prideaux Place ticks all the boxes with manicured lawns and gently sprinkling fountains, a house filled with royal portraits and rugs that last for days.
-If the Plum Guide's Home Critics were to visit, we reckon the house would pass the multi-stage vetting process.
-The Prideaux family have been there for an incredible 14 generations and the Lord and Lady of the manor, though not quite serving up cream teas in the little cafe, are around to say hello and doff their caps.
+If our home critics were to visit, we reckon the house would pass the multi-stage vetting process.
+The Prideaux family have been there for an incredible 14 generations, and the Lord and Lady of the manor, though not quite serving up cream teas in the little cafe, are around to say hello and doff their caps.

 Treyarnon Bay is a short distance from Padstow and a lovely little spot to while away a summer's day, with gentle waves and golden beaches as far as the eye can see.
 Surf, kayak and swim the shores or turn your hand to rock pooling.
 Some of the pools are big enough for small people to swim in.
 Fortunate folk will spy resident seals and the luckiest of lucky will spot dolphins and